2024 United States Senate election in Rhode Island

 The 2024 United States Senate election in Rhode Island was held on November 5, 2024, to elect a member of the United States Senate to represent the state of Rhode Island.
 The primary election took place on September 10, 2024.

 Incumbent Democratic Senator Sheldon Whitehouse was re-elected to a fourth term in office, defeating Republican state representative Patricia Morgan by a 20.05% margin.
-Whitehouse swept all five of the state's counties for the third consecutive time in his Senate career, and overperformed Kamala Harris in the concurrent presidential election by around 6.3 percentage points.
+Whitehouse swept all five of the state's counties for the third consecutive time in his Senate career, and he overperformed Kamala Harris in the concurrent presidential election by around 4.4 percentage points.
+Even so, his 20.05% margin marked a decline from his previous margins in 2012 and 2018, and this race was the closest in his senatorial career since his first election in 2006.